-Temple Bar (LON:TMPL - Get Free Report) last released its quarterly earnings data on Wednesday, August 20th.
-The company reported GBX 8.20 EPS for the quarter.
-Temple Bar had a net margin of 98.26% and a return on equity of 20.62%.
+Temple Bar (LON:TMPL - Get Free Report) last posted its earnings results on Wednesday, August 20th.
+The company reported GBX 8.20 earnings per share for the quarter.
+Temple Bar had a return on equity of 20.62% and a net margin of 98.26%.

-In other news, insider Nicholas Bannerman bought 5,000 shares of the firm's stock in a transaction that occurred on Wednesday, August 20th.
-The stock was purchased at an average price of GBX 345 per share, with a total value of £17,250.
-0.19% of the stock is owned by company insiders.
+In other Temple Bar news, insider Nicholas Bannerman purchased 5,000 shares of the firm's stock in a transaction on Wednesday, August 20th.
+The stock was bought at an average price of GBX 345 per share, with a total value of £17,250.
+Company insiders own 0.19% of the company's stock.

 About Temple Bar